revaturelabs/interviewquestions/InterviewSpecificQuestions/Hibernate/Hibernate.md

 ------

-25. Can we use JPA syntax / annotation in hibernate?
-If not why and if so why?
+24. Can we use JPA syntax / annotation in hibernate?
+If not, why and if so, why?

 ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)